skypilot-org/airflow-provider-skypilot/README.md

         <img alt="Airflow variables" src="https://i.imgur.com/rr7SfFP.png" width="720">
     </p>

-3. Import `SkyPilotClusterOperator`, and use it in your Airflow DAG.
+3. Import `SkyPilotClusterOperator`, and use it in your Airflow DAG

     ```python
     from skypilot_provider.operators import SkyPilotClusterOperator